mnot/I-D/uri-get-off-my-lawn/draft.md

   its stability (see {{webarch}} Section 3.5.1), and can cause several alternate forms of the URI to exist (see {{webarch}} Section 2.3.1).

+* Rigidity - Fixed URI syntax often interferes with desired deployment patterns.
+For example, if an authority wishes to offer several applications on a single hostname, it becomes difficult to impossible to do if their URIs do not allow the required flexibility.

 * Operational Difficulty - Supporting some URI conventions can be difficult in some implementations.
 For example, specifying that a particular query parameter be used precludes the use of Web servers that serve the response from a filesystem.
 Likewise, an application that fixes